 I was extremely disappointed when we had to leave the project and move on, I could have stayed for longer and was enjoying life there a lot :(.

-If you would like to volunteer at JTP or just pay them a visit online or onsite then find out more here.
+If you would like to volunteer at JTP or just pay them a visit online or onsite to find out more.